 - An Associate in Science Degree in Fire Science Technology

 Dr. Alfred H. Williams V, Associate Professor, Department Chair

-- Complete the Fire Academy Track Program application.
+- Complete the Fire Academy Track Preliminary Application.
+(Fall 2019)

 - Once both have been completed, schedule an appointment to turn in your application in, get interviewed and verify the admissions process.

 The final semester of the two-year degree program will be the Basic Recruit Fire Academy.
 Participation in this final phase of training will be solely dependent on the student successfully completing all the required coursework prior to entrance into the Basic Recruit Fire Academy.